mine-cetinkaya-rundel/website/content/_index.md

   pedagogy, with an emphasis on computing, reproducible research, student-centered learning, and open-source education.
 I work on integrating computation into the undergraduate statistics curriculum, using reproducible research methodologies and analysis of real and complex datasets.
-In Spring 2022, I'm teaching STA 210 - Regression Analysis.
-Find out more about the course [here](https://sta210-s22.github.io/website/)!
-In addition to my academic position, I also work with [RStudio](http://rstudio.com/), where I focus primarily on education for open-source R packages as well as building resources and tools for educators teaching statistics and data science with R and RStudio. <a rel="me" href="https://fosstodon.org/@minecr">Mastodon</a>
+In Fall 2022, I'm teaching STA 199 - Introduction to Data Science.
+Find out more about the course [here](https://sta210-f22-1.github.io/website/)!
+In addition to my academic position, I also work with [Posit](http://posit.co/), where I focus primarily on education for open-source R packages as well as building resources and tools for educators teaching statistics and data science with R and RStudio.
+Read more below or find me on <a rel="me" href="https://fosstodon.org/@minecr">Mastodon</a>.
 image_left: false
 images:
 - img/mine.png